-Trade and other payables represent liabilities for goods and services provided to the City prior to the end of the financial year that are unpaid and arise when the City becomes obliged to make future payments in respect Trade and other payables (Continued)

-of the purchase of these goods and services.
+Trade and other payables represent liabilities for goods and services provided to the City prior to the end of the financial year that are unpaid and arise when the City becomes obliged to make future payments in respect of the purchase of these goods and services.
 The amounts are unsecured, are recognised as a current liability and are normally paid within 30 days of recognition.